lorenzo-biava/starchat/README.md

 ln -s starchat-581e3255e5141185bb66fa8ffce0257f055596c2-SNAPSHOT starchat
 ```

+The zip packet contains:
+* a set of scripts to test the endpoints and as a complement for the documentation: ```starchat-adf23af60508d50b0db61172a101d78339043fc4-SNAPSHOT/scripts/api_test/```
+* a set of command line programs ```starchat-adf23af60508d50b0db61172a101d78339043fc4-SNAPSHOT/bin``` to run starchat and other tools.
+    * delete-decision-table: delete items from the decision table
+    * index-corpus-on-knowledge-base: index a corpus on knowledge base as hidden (to improve the language model)
+    * index-decision-table: index data on the decision table from a csv
+    * index-knowledge-base: index data into the knowledge base
+    * index-terms: index terms vectors
+    * starchat: start starchat

 Review the configuration files `starchat-581e3255e5141185bb66fa8ffce0257f055596c2-SNAPSHOT/config/application.conf` and configure
 the language if needed (by default you have `index_language = "english"`)